UTSCCSCC01/finalprojects22-cyclist/doc/sprint4/documentation.md

 - Expected Response:
   - the result of creating/modify task from the server.

+## public async getCompletionRates()

+- Description: query user's task completion rates to field `completionRates` as array of percentages.
+- Body Parameters: None
+- Expected Response:
+  - `completionRates` houses the latest figures for current user

 ## public async getAllTags(userID: string)

 - Description: query all user's tags to field tags as an array of tags
 - Body Parameters: None
 - Expected Response:
   - field tags houses all the user's tags, empty array if user has no tags.

+## public async getTag(tagID: string)

+- Description: query for a tag given a tag id
+- Body Parameters:
+  - tagID: string - the id of tag to be returned Expected Response:
+  - field tags houses the requested tag

 ## public async createTag(value: any)